ASSISTANCE in Haiti

 Affected by the Storm

-(Updated November 30, 2016) PADF’s immediate response will target the hardest hit communities in southwest Haiti including Roseaux, Chantal, Cavaillon, Maniche and St. Jean du Sud.
+PADF’s immediate response will targeted the hardest hit communities in southwest Haiti including Roseaux, Chantal, Cavaillon, Maniche and St. Jean du Sud.
 View gallery of relief supplies being delivered.

 To date, PADF has delivered hygiene kits, emergency food kits, bottled water and water purification tablets to more than 23,000 people.

 PADF and partners will continue to provide urgently needed supplies to people affected by the storm.
 In the coming weeks, our priorities will be to:

 Organize debris removal to restore road access and inject cash into communities

 Distribute tools (picks, shovels, axes, wheelbarrows) to allow communities to begin clean-up

 Provide roof kits (wood beams, tin sheets and toolkits) for home repair

 Provide technical assistance and coordinate roof and home repairs for households and shelters